DT-GAMER/Simple-Department-System/README.md

 The server will start running locally on `http://localhost:3000`.

 ### LIVE ACCESS
-**A Big And Sincere Note:** The project instruction is to deploy the project live on `Render.com` but I am not able to use Render because I am asked to enter my card and the dollar card with me is being rejected.
-So, to meet up and get the project done, I used `Coolify` which is running on my `Virtual Private Server`.

 This project is running live on this public url `http://dkg4ockkww84s8gggk0cws0c.62.171.152.178.sslip.io`

 ### Accessing the Endpoints